-Our staff prepares financial aid packages for any student who has been accepted to Immaculata’s College of Undergraduate Studies and who has completed the application process.
+Our staff prepares financial aid packages for any student who has been accepted to one of Immaculata’s traditional undergraduate programs and who has completed the application process.
 By utilizing this step-by-step guide, you will be able to complete the entire process smoothly and ensure that all your financial aid will disburse promptly and accurately at the beginning of the academic year.
-Incoming freshmen and transfer students can expect to have their financial aid package mailed around March 1st.
-Continuing student packages are mailed around June 1st.

 Your Free Application for Federal Student Aid (FAFSA)

 The financial aid process begins by completing the FAFSA.
 This application will be used to determine your family’s financial profile and your eligibility for all need-based aid.
-This form is available starting October 1st and may be completed online at www.fafsa.ed.gov.
+This form is available in December and may be completed online.
 Immaculata’s FAFSA code is 003276.

-Upon successful completion of the FAFSA, you will receive a SAR (Student Aid Report) from the Department of Education.
-Your SAR will have your calculated EFC (Expected Family Contribution).
+Upon successful completion of the FAFSA, you will receive an FSS from the Department of Education.
+Your FSS will have your calculated SAI (Student Aid Index).
 This number is used to calculate your financial need and is the basis in determining most federal, state, and institutional aid.
-Check the data on the SAR for accuracy!
+Check the data on the FSS for accuracy!
 If necessary, make corrections to your FAFSA.

 Your Financial Aid Package

-Once Immaculata University receives your completed FAFSA and accepts you to the College of Undergraduate Studies, the Office of Financial Aid will send you a financial aid package.
+Once Immaculata University receives your completed FAFSA and accepts you to the College of Undergraduate Studies or College of Nursing and Health Professions, the Office of Financial Aid will send you a financial aid package.
 In this package will be a letter with details about funding offered and requests for any required additional documentation.
 If you choose to reject any of the aid offered to you, send notification to the Office of Financial Aid in writing or via e-mail.
 Students can also send the reply page included with the award letter to accept or reject their award.

 The Verification Process

-Students who complete a FAFSA can be randomly selected by the Department of Education to complete a process called verification, which is used to validate the information completed on your FAFSA.
-You will receive notification via your Student Aid Report (SAR) as well as on your financial aid package if you have been selected for this process.
+Students who complete a FAFSA may be randomly selected by the Department of Education to complete a process called verification, which is used to validate the information completed on your FAFSA.
+You will receive notification via your FSS as well as on your financial aid package if you have been selected for this process.
 Students who were not selected for this process do not need to submit the information below.

 If you are selected for verification, you must submit all required documentation as indicated in your Financial Aid Package.
-If you did not complete the IRS data retrieval on the FAFSA, and are required to submit your federal tax information, students and parents should request their tax return transcripts directly from the IRS on www.irs.gov , or call the IRS at 800.908.9946.
-The Office of Financial Aid cannot accept copies of parent or student tax returns.
+If you are required to submit your federal tax information and did not give consent, students and parents should request their tax return transcripts directly from the IRS on www.irs.gov, or call the IRS at 800.908.9946.

 Since this process could impact the amounts of aid awarded, the Office of Financial Aid suggests submitting this information as soon as you decide to attend Immaculata University.